Early DNA Gender

 DNA Clinical is an early gender DNA detection test offered to women starting at 8 weeks into pregnancy.
 The genetic test is designed to work in conjunction with an ultrasound scan for expecting mothers.
-An on-site phlebotomist draws a blood sample in the comfort of the ultrasound studio, and then returns the sample to SneakPeek Labs for processing.
-The laboratories offer the fastest turnaround times in the industry, with a choice of receiving your result the same day the sample reaches the SneakPeek Lab.
-The concierge style of service even includes a personal phone call from the technician to report your result.
-The test is packaged with follow up ultrasound sessions to view your baby and provide images that you can take home.Early Gender DNA TestPackage - $129
+An on-site phlebotomist draws a blood sample in the comfort of the ultrasound studio, and then returns the sample to our labs for processing.
+The laboratories offer the fastest turnaround times in the industry, with a choice of receiving your result the same day the sample reaches the Lab.
+(Fast Track Next Day Results) The test also includes a $15 Gift Certificate to use towards an ultrasound session (starting at 12 weeks) to view your baby and provide images that you can take home.Early Gender DNA TestPackage - $129

 How does it all work?